Integrating with Dynatrace via API

 - Specify the time, in seconds, after which no attempt should be made to establish a connection (default value is 30).

-Specify a valid token id to access the API.
-Make sure that the token has the required permissions to access the API.
-For more information, see Dynatrace API - Tokens and authentication.
+- API token—Specify a valid token to access the API.
+Make sure that the token is created with the required scopes.
+For more information about obtaining token, see Dynatrace API - Tokens and authentication in the Dynatrace documentation.

 - (On-premises only) The Environment ID is similar to the Account ID.
-Leave this field blank for SaaS implementations.
+Leave this field blank for SaaS deployments.

 - Click Proxy and specify whether you want to configure a proxy server.
 If yes, specify the host name and port number (default value is 8888).